patrickpr/trapdirector/docs/30-install-auto.md

 ![install-7](img/install-auto-7.jpg)

-Back to settings page : SAVE the configuration.
+Back to settings page : SAVE the configuration (for IDO database).

 If there is no more errors, you are ready to go !